DanBurbach/Volunteer_Tracker_dburbach/README.md

 <h2>Ruby: Week 3: Friday Test Project: An interactive program for non-profit program and volunteer management</h2>

 <h3>Volunteer Tracker</h3>
 Will track volunteers registered for a specific project.
-Dec 7th, 2018 By Daniel Burbach
+By Daniel Burbach

 <h3>Description</h3>